Loss of Contracted Wastewater Services Poses Serious Obstacle

 During our team’s discussions with the Starmont superintendent, it was clear he didn’t want to make the same mistake and place the school in a position where they were once again dependent on another organization for their wastewater treatment.
 At the recommendation of the Snyder & Associates team, the school board decided to take control of their future and build their own controlled discharge lagoon system.

 “If you are a small enough system and have the room, a lagoon system is the best option.
-It self-disinfects, self-treats, and it doesn’t require any power,” states Lindsay Beaman, PE, Business Unit Leader of Snyder & Associates’ Cedar Rapids office.
+It self-disinfects, self-treats, and doesn’t require any power,” states Lindsay Beaman, PE, Business Unit Leader of Snyder & Associates’ Cedar Rapids office.

 Comprehensive Services Provide a Quick Solution